 If you’ve ever walked into a wine shop and felt embarrassed to ask for something in the $15 or lower price range, you weren’t at Rishi’s International Beverage.
 Manager Rishi Makkar and his staff excel at helping customers find good wines at reasonable prices.
 Of course, they carry expensive wines too, but Rishi contends that selling pricey bottles is easier than the inexpensive bottles.
 Because of the marketing behind big wineries, many customers have already heard of those brands, and if you’re spending $50 or more on a bottle of wine, it’s probably going to taste great.

 Rishi and his staff research, taste a lot of wine, and have solid relationships with distributors in order to make sure they have plenty of delicious options to offer customers at all price points.
 There were four different bottles on the counter that they were sampling on the day we talked and that’s not unusual.
 “The research and homework rests on us,” Rishi says.
 “We sample wine every day.”

 Rishi’s International Beverage also creates fantastic, custom gift baskets for any occasion—just ask at the counter.
-They generally require a 48-hour turnaround time.
+They generally require six to eight days' turnaround time.
 In addition to the 28th Street location, there is a second Rishi's International Beverage located at 6859 Cascade Road SE.

 House of Wine

 House of Wine offers more than 60 wines by the glass, including a healthy selection of Michigan wines.
 The co-owners, father and daughter team Jim and Emily Lynch, strive to create a fun, contemporary restaurant atmosphere where people can experience new wines without feeling intimidated.
 “Our wine is served casually, and we go out of our way to explain the different choices,” says Jim.

 “We have a lot of choices that are a good value,” Jim explains.
 “You have a lot of choices under $10 a glass, and that’s unique.”
 House of Wines also carries higher-end wines, champagne, beer and cocktails.
 The selections are served casually, accompanied by in-depth information from servers.
-The restaurant complements its beverages with a popular build-your-own charcuterie board, as well as salads, paninis, and small plates.
+The restaurant complements its beverages with a popular build-your-own charcuterie board, as well as salads and paninis.

 This Wealthy Street favorite delivers novel, small-batch wines.